 Underneath it all, I can’t help thinking the depoliticisation of students’ unions and of feminism might have a part to play in the birthing of men’s group proponents.
 When the arguments for women’s groups were fresh in student officers’ minds, this shit wouldn’t have got so far.
 But identity politics has got a firm hold on liberation campaigns in student unions; they’re forgetting that campaigns groups should be about campaigns and be active, political, democratic space, and instead many are turning into vague support groups.
 I’ve lost count of the amount of times I’ve been invited to a showing of the Vagina Monologues or a photo exhibition about violence for International Women’s Day, organised by the women’s group.
 “Diversity” campaigns “celebrate” Black History Month whilst failing to get on the streets against the fascists, or to protest racist attacks (see this week’s Education Guardian here).
 In this context, it’s no wonder men’s group proponents can make themselves sound reasonable; if the self-organised campaigns are just a space for reflecting on a shared identity, why shouldn’t men have one?

-Of course, they’re not, and they shouldn’t, and even when liberation campaigns are strongly political and active right-wing students will attack them.
+Of course, they’re not, and they shouldn’t be, and even when liberation campaigns are strongly political and active right-wing students will attack them.
 And Reuben and Mr Addison are playing a naive game countenancing men’s groups outside the context of the day-to-day reality of SU politics.
 And I’ve got a lot more to say on identity politics that should probably form the content of a more coherent post.
 But maybe, if we got our house in order in the student feminist movement a little more, we’d be better placed to fight this rubbish.